exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-Then you can crate structure definition based on your .proto schema.
+Finally, we create the same structure definition of the wallet in Rust language
+based on the `proto` schema presented above.
+This structure will be used for
+further operations with data schema:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, ProtobufConvert)]
 #[exonum(pb = "proto::Wallet")]